I’m a Disabled Woman in My Maximalist Era. Here's How I Achieve the Look & Lifestyle

 ”

-Now, imagine you accessorize with a pink baguette purse, pink block heels or mules, pink flamingo earrings, and a pink beret.
+Now, imagine you accessorise with a pink baguette purse, pink block heels or mules, pink flamingo earrings, and a pink beret.
 Suddenly, you have an outfit that went from blah to chic and put-together, and you’re still wearing basics.
-This is precisely how color coordination can work for you.
+This is precisely how colour coordination can work for you.

 Invest in a pair (or two or three) of block heels.